About Us

 Thank you to our skilled interviewers:

 Kate Barry is a writer and secondary school teacher who lives in Cork City.
 Her work has appeared in the Sunday Tribune, Social & Personal and Metropolitan, and been broadcast on BBC Radio 4.
-She has twice been shortlisted for a Hennessy New Irish Writing Award and been longlisted for the Colm Tóibín Short Story Award.
+She has twice been shortlisted for a Hennessy New Irish Writing Award, and longlisted for the Colm Tóibín Short Story Award.

-Shane Coleman is the presenter of Newstalk Breakfast and the popular podcast Top Five Books.
+Shane Coleman is the presenter of Newstalk Breakfast and the popular podcast ‘Top Five Books’.
 He is a former Political Editor and Business Editor of the Sunday Tribune newspaper.
 A regular columnist for the Sunday Independent, he is also the author of four books on Irish politics, including Bertie Ahern and the Drumcondra Mafia and Scandal Nation: Key Events that Shook and Shaped Ireland.

 Thank You